bekk/bekk-christmas/post/functional/functors-redux.md

 Unlike my vague explanation in the previous article a functor is actually a very spesific thing and is defined by rules or properties the context has to adhear to.
 These laws come from mathematics, spesifically a branch called Category Theory.
 This is an area that I will not claim much knowledge of but great minds have found similarities between this particular part of mathematics and what we do in programming.

-In addition to having a `map` function functors needs to follow some rules.
+In addition to having a `map` function, functors needs to follow some rules.
-The rules for functor are often called the functor laws.
+The rules for functors are often called the functor laws.
 I'm not completely sure why.
 It might have something to do with math and also its sounds very sophisticated. :P Lets get in on the sophistication!

 ### 1. Law of preservation of identity

 The first law or rule of functors is that if the `map` function is given the identity function as its mapping function it will return the same functor.
-Said another say if we map the identity function over a functor we should get back the same original functor.
 The identity function is just a function that has one argument and just return it right back (`\x -> x` in Elm or `function(x){return x;}` in JS).

 Lets use lists to visualize this a bit more.
 Elm actually has a identity function in its standard library so we will just use that one: